OpenLightingProject/ola/plugins/usbpro/README.md

 Bypass RDM handling in the {DMX,RDM}-TRI widgets.

 `ultra_fps_limit = 40`
-The max frames per second to send to a Ultra DMX Pro device.
+The max frames per second to send to a Ultra DMX Pro or DMXUSB device.